-The project on redesigning the system of personal identity codes will update the personal identity code system and develop the way in which the state-guaranteed identity is managed.
-The project term is from 1 December 2020 to 31 December 2022.
+The task of the Ministry of Finance’s project on redesigning the system of personal identity codes was to redesign and develop the system of personal identity codes and to prepare the necessary legislative amendments, including impact assessments.
+The project term was from 1 December 2020 to 31 December 2022.

 The government proposal prepared as part of the project was submitted to Parliament in September 2022.
 The proposal included proposals for enabling remote registration of foreign nationals, removing gender information from personal identity codes and creating a new personal unique identifier.
 Parliament did not have time in its schedule to consider the proposal before the end of its term.
 The next government will decide on moving the proposals forward.
 Because the proposal has lapsed, the proposed legislative amendments will not enter into force.